nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_entity_lpa_relatedperson.md

 {% include custom/search.warnbanner.html %}

-{% include custom/fhir.STU3.reference.html resource="RelatedPerson" page="CareConnect-EOL-LPA-RelatedPerson-1" fhirname="Related Person" fhirlink="relatedperson.html" content="N/A" userlink=" " %}
+{% include custom/fhir.STU3.reference.html resource="RelatedPerson" page="CareConnect-EOL-LPA-RelatedPerson-1" fhirname="Related Person" fhirlink="relatedperson.html" content="User Stories" userlink="engage_endoflife.html" %}

 ## Patient Scenario ##

+Lasting Power of Attorney

-This is used to capture if the Patient has a person or persons to be appointed as Lasting Powers of Attorney for their health and welfare.
+This is used to capture if the patient has a person or persons that have been appointed with lasting power of attorney for their health and welfare. the Patient has a person or persons to be appointed as Lasting Powers of Attorney for their health and welfare.

 ## 1. Read ##